sarahemlin/sarahemlin.github.io/content/publication/nocall-ai-2020.md

-through October and November refreshing my linear regression knowledge (knowledge I’d happily left behind in high school) and bringing my coding skills from near zero to “won’t be embarrassed in front of my colleagues."
+through October and November refreshing my linear regression knowledge (knowledge I’d happily left behind in high school) and bringing my coding skills from near zero to  “won’t be embarrassed in front of my colleagues.” "

 # Summary.
 An optional shortened abstract.
 # summary: ""